 As we live through an event unlike anything our planet has experienced in modern times, it is important to stop and think about our behaviours.
 What will happen to our habits and routines when all is said and done?
 With a force as large as a global pandemic, odds are things will change, right?

-Let’s take a look at 6 industries most likely to be affected by changing consumer behaviours, and steps they can take to pivot and survive.
+Let’s take a look at 7 industries most likely to be affected by changing consumer behaviours:

-Though many of us live in an Amazon Prime, one-click ordering world, according to the U.S. Department of Commerce, online shopping still comprises less than 12% of all retail sales in United States.
-Driving most of this slow adoption to ecommerce?
+Though many of us live in an Amazon Prime, one-click ordering world, according to the U.S. Department of Commerce, online shopping still comprises less than 12% of all retail sales in the United States.
+Driving most of this slow adoption to eCommerce?
 Baby boomers.

 This group currently has more money to spend than any other generation, and they have traditionally spent the bulk of it at physical retail locations.
 That is, until just a few weeks ago, when they were forced to stay at home to prevent the spread of coronavirus.